palantir/bulldozer/README.md

     # to the whitelist.
     pr_body_substrings: ["==MERGE_WHEN_READY=="]

+    # Pull requests targeting any of these branches are added to the whitelist.
+    branches: ["develop"]

   # "blacklist" defines the set of pull request ignored by bulldozer.
 If the
   # section is missing, bulldozer considers all pull requests.
 It takes the
   # same keys as the "whitelist" section.